-Pipeline customer numbers in total and by tariff class over the earlier Access Arrangement Period5 are set out in Table 2.4 below.
-These figures are based on actual customer numbers for financial years 2012/13 to 2015/16, and forecast customer numbers for financial year 2016/17.
+Pipeline customer numbers in total and by tariff class over the earlier Access Arrangement Period are set out in Table 2.4 below.
+These figures are based on actual customer numbers for financial years 2012/13 to 2016/17.

 Table 2.5: Customer numbers